hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 # Implementing Custom Sources and Sinks

-Jet provides a flexible API that makes it easy to implement your own custom sources and sinks.
+Hazelcast Jet provides a flexible API that makes it easy to implement your own custom sources and sinks.
 Both sources and sinks are implemented using the same API as the rest of the `Processor`s.
-In this section we will work through some examples as a guide to how you can connect Jet with your own data sources.
+In this chapter we will work through some examples as a guide to how you can connect Jet with your own data sources.

 ## Sources

-One of the main concerns when writing custom sources is that the source is typically distributed across multiple machines and partitions, and the work needs to be distributed across multiple nodes and processors.
+One of the main concerns when writing custom sources is that the source is typically distributed across multiple machines and partitions, and the work needs to be distributed across multiple members and processors.

 Jet provides a flexible `ProcessorMetaSupplier` and `ProcessorSupplier` API which can be used to control how a source is distributed across the network.

-The procedure for generating `Processor` instances are as follows:
+The procedure for generating `Processor` instances is as follows:

 1. The `ProcessorMetaSupplier` for the `Vertex` is serialized and sent to the coordinating member.
-2. Coordinator calls `ProcessorMetaSupplier.get()` once for each member in the cluster and a `ProcessorSupplier` for each member is created.
+2. The coordinator calls `ProcessorMetaSupplier.get()` once for each member in the cluster and a `ProcessorSupplier` is created for each member.
 3. The `ProcessorSupplier` for each member is serialized and sent to that member.
 4. Each member will call their own `ProcessorSupplier` with the correct count parameter, which corresponds to the `localParallelism` setting of that vertex.

-## Example: Distributed Integer generator
+## Example: Distributed Integer Generator

 Let's say we want to write a simple source, which generates numbers from 0 to 1,000,000 (exclusive).
-It is trivial to write a single `Processor` which can do this using java.util.stream and [`Traverser`](#traverser).
+It is trivial to write a single `Processor` which can do this using `java.util.stream` and [`Traverser`](#traverser).

 ```java
 public static class NumberGenerator extends AbstractProcessor {